Island in the Sea

-Island in the Sea is the 35th studio album by country singer Willie Nelson.
+Island in the Sea is a studio album by the American musician Willie Nelson, released in 1987.
 The album contains two singles: the title track and "Nobody There but Me", which respectively reached No. 27 and No. 82 on the Hot Country Songs charts.
+"The Last Thing on My Mind" is a cover of the Tom Paxton song.

-The book Willie Nelson: The Outlaw cites the album as "a laid-back slice of old-time textures, including Hawaiian music, yodeling, folk, and country, with four[sic] overproduced tracks by Booker T. Jones tacked on at the end."
+The book Willie Nelson: The Outlaw calls the album "a laid-back slice of old-time textures, including Hawaiian music, yodeling, folk, and country, with four[sic] overproduced tracks by Booker T. Jones tacked on at the end."

+Critical reception

+The Philadelphia Inquirer praised Nelson's original compositions.
+The Vancouver Sun deemed the album "a trifle better than standard Willie."
+The Orange County Register noted that the album's first side "features the spine-tingling beauty of the unadorned Nelson sound."
+USA Today considered the title track to be the album's best song.